2004 United States presidential election in Alabama

 The 2004 United States presidential election in Alabama took place on November 2, 2004.
 Voters chose nine representatives, or electors, to the Electoral College, who voted for president and vice president.

 Alabama was won by incumbent President George W. Bush by a 25.62% margin of victory.
 Prior to the election, all 12 news organizations considered this was a state Bush would win, or otherwise a red state.
-On election day, it trended Republican sharply, by a swing margin of 10.74% from the 2000 election.
+On election day, it trended Republican sharply, by a swing margin of 10.70% from the 2000 election, the strongest such swing in the nation.
 Bush won with over 60% of the vote, a first since 1984, and carried most of the counties and congressional districts.
 Historically, Alabama is a very reliable Republican state that a Democratic presidential nominee has not won since 1976, when Southern governor of Georgia Jimmy Carter ran and swept the Deep South.